juxt/yada/dev/resources/user-guide.md

 <include type="note" ref="liberator"/>

-Resources maps are the key to understanding yada.
+Resources descriptions are the key to understanding yada.
 They are used to define all the ways that a handler should respond to a web request.

 ### Dynamic responses

-The values in resource maps can be constant values, as we have already seen.
+The values in resource description can be constant values, as we have already seen.
 But typically the body of a response will be created dynamically, on a per-request basis, depending on the current state of the resource and/or parameters passed in the request.
 In this case, a Clojure function is used.

 ```clojure
 (def ^{:doc "A handler to greet the world!"}